On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Introduction

 \section{Introduction}

-Given a parametric polynomial curve $\gamma: I:=[a,b]\rightarrow \bbR^n$, we are interested in sampling a point $\fkx\in I$ so that $\gamma(\fkx)$ is uniformly distributed in the curve $\gamma(I)$ (with respect the arc-length).
-To do this, we only need to sample $\fkt\in I$ with density proportional to the speed of he curve $\norm{\gamma'}_2$.
-Even if we perform exact arithmetic operations and operate with real numbers with infinite precision, the problem of sampling $\fkt\in I$ with density proportional to $\norm{\gamma'}_2$ cannot be solved exactly.
-The goal of this paper is to estimate how much the generated sample differs from the one that we want and how does the desired error affects complexity.
+Given a parametric polynomial curve $\gamma: I:=[a,b]\rightarrow \bbR^n$, we are interested in generating a random point $\fkx\in \gamma(I)$ that is uniformly distributed with respect the arc-length.
+To do this, we only need to sample a random variable $\fkt\in I$ with density proportional to the speed of the curve $\norm{\gamma'}_2$.
+Even if we perform exact arithmetic operations using real numbers with infinite precision, this problem does not admit an exact solution---the integral $\int \norm{\gamma'}_2$ cannot be expressed in terms of elementary functions.
+The goal of this paper is to estimate how much the generated random sample differs from the one that we want and how does the desired error affect the complexity.